Zurich: World heritage sites

 The prehistoric settlements at Enge Alpenquai and Grosser Hafner and Kleiner Hafner are part of the Prehistoric Pile dwellings around the Alps a UNESCO World Heritage Site.

 Economy

+Zurich contributes approximately 10% to Switzerland's GDP.
+Approximately 90% of workers are employed in the tertiary sector.

-In a 2009 survey by CityMayors.com, Zürich was ranked 9th among the "World's 10 Most Powerful Cities".
-In the 2017 Global Financial Centres Index, Zürich was ranked as having the 11th most competitive financial center in the world, and second most competitive in Europe after London.
-The Greater Zürich Area is Switzerland's economic centre and home to many international companies.
-By far the most important sector in the economy of Zürich is the service industry, which employs nearly four-fifths of workers.
-Other important industries include light industry, machine and textile industries and tourism.
-Located in Zürich, the Swiss Stock Exchange was established in 1877 and is now the fourth most prominent stock exchange in the world.
-In addition, Zürich is the world's largest gold trading centre.
+In a 2009 survey by CityMayors.com, Zurich was ranked 9th among the "World's 10 Most Powerful Cities".
+In the 2017 Global Financial Centres Index, Zurich was ranked as having the 11th most competitive financial centre in the world, and second most competitive in Europe after London.
+The Greater Zurich Area is Switzerland's economic centre and home to many international companies.